mvysny/karibu-testing/README.md

 in Java or Kotlin, whichever suits you more.

 Karibu-Testing is published on Maven Central, so it's very easy to add as a Maven dependency.

-## Getting Started / Full Documentation

-For the Getting Started documentation and for the full API documentation:

-### Vaadin 8

-Head to [Testing with Vaadin 8](karibu-testing-v8).
-Karibu-Testing is compatible with any Vaadin 8.x version.

-### Vaadin 10+

-Head to [Testing with Vaadin 10](karibu-testing-v10).
-Karibu-Testing is compatible with any Vaadin 10+ version (10, 11, 12, 13 etc).

-> *Note:* Starting with version 1.0.0, Karibu-Testing changed the Java package and the Maven group ID in order to be allowed to be present in Maven Central.
-Be sure to change the `groupId` to `com.github.mvysny.kaributesting` in your projects.

 ## Example Projects